-4.2.1 Convective Initiation (Option 2)
+4.2.1 Convective Initiation

-UAH will provide the AWG version of the CI proxy tracking algorithm running on GOES to be included in the Spring Experiment.
-This algorithm, however, will not be shown to all of the forecasters invited to participate in the Spring Experiment.
-However, the AWG CI will run along side the UWCI product and be interrogated by satellite data experts at the SPC for feedback and improvement.
+UAH will provide the AWG version of the CI proxy tracking algorithm running on GOES to be included for real-time demonstration in the Spring Experiment within AWIPS/AWIPS-II and N-AWIPS systems.
+0-1 hour yes/no nowcasts of CI over tracked cloud objects will be provided from the AWG CI proxy this year.
+The AWG CI will run along side the UWCI product and be interrogated by satellite data experts at the SPC for feedback and improvement.